Climate Change and Water Conservation:

 SOIL AMENDMENTS: When trying to conserve water, there are several additives that can enhance the water retention of your soil.
 Adding peat moss can increase water retention.
 It is a common additive for both containers and even right in the ground.
 Coir and vermiculite work as good container options.
 Coir is derived from highly renewable coconut fiber, making it a more sustainable additive.
 In general, the inclusion of organic matter is a great way to boost water retention.
 And this can often be done through the use of local resources.

 Some gardeners have found water absorbent polymer crystals to be highly effective.
 These super-absorbent polymers are sometimes referred to as water crystals.
-Soil Vigor and Water-Keep are examples of such products.
-Water-Keep crystals are made from a potassium-based copolymer.
+Soil Vigor is an example of such a product.
+Soil Vigor crystals are made from a potassium-based copolymer.
 When these crystals come in contact with water, they swell up, absorbing the water.
 Then the water is slowly released over time.
 These water crystals claim to hold 40 times more water than peat moss.
 They can last for 5-7 years.
 When they finally do break down, they turn into carbon dioxide, water and ammonia.

 Even when using such approaches, the moisture content in the soil is likely to fluctuate.
 If it gets too low, plants will wilt, seedlings will die and fruit will not set.
 So a dedicated gardener may find himself outside on 90° days trying to re-hydrate withering plants, afraid to go away for even a day.
 A search for something better led me to a very different approach...